 The legislation will next go to the House and Speaker Pelosi has indicated that the measure will pass.
 President Trump is expected to sign the legislation into law.
 Full text of H.R.
 266. Summary of H.R.
 266.

-and implementation of robust testing plans and rapid response programs described in the President's
+of robust testing plans and rapid response programs described in the President's

 Opening Up America Again Guidelines.
 The